 Her Master’s Degree is Integrative Health Education.
 Her line of study addressed the issues of public health through the lens of Eastern and Western health practices.
 She has studied health practices in China, India, Nepal and a small village in mainland Mexico.

-Additionally, she has participated in numerous professional development programs such as The Coaches Training Institute’s core and supplemental leadership programs.
+Additionally, she has participated in numerous professional development programs such as The Co-Active Institute’s core and supplemental leadership programs.

 – Human Values Award (honorable mention) Art of Living Foundation – June 2011